philippelt/netatmo-api-python/usage.md

         }
         $

  3. Some or all values can be overriden by environment variables.
-This is the easiest method if your are packaging your application with Docker
+This is the easiest method if your are packaging your application with Docker.
+It also allow you to do some testing with other accounts without touching your current ~/.netatmo.credentials file

         $ export USERNAME=newUsername
         $ export PASSWORD=password